Town of Leakesville Water Policy

 Late Charge and Disconnections

 Late charges are applied on the 15th of each month.
-If the 15th falls on a weekend or a holiday, the late charges will be applied on the following business day.
+If the 15th falls on a weekend or a holiday, the late charges will be applied on the following business day after the US Mail (noon, 12pm).
 If your account has a balance of more than $10.00D, your account will have a late charge assessed in the amount of $10.00.
 Disconnects are on the 25th of each month.
-If your bill is in excess of $50.00 you will be disconnected.
+If your bill is in excess of $40.00 you will be disconnected.
 All disconnects require a $35 fee to be reconnected.
+If the 25th falls on a weekend or a holiday, disconnects will be done the following day after the US Mail, (noon, 12pm).
+Any connection or reconnection requests made before or after business hours (8am-4:30pm), will require an after-hours fee of $40, in addition to any connection or reconnection fees.

 The Town offers a discount for homeowners with pools.
 You are allowed an adjustment on the water used to fill and maintain a pool, twice a year.
 An employee of the Town must have access to the pool to determine the volume of the pool to verify the amount requested.
 The account holder must sign a waiver to allow a Town Employee to access the property and provide a time they are available to provide access.